5 Ways to Take Control of your Google Page One

 By adding more online touchpoints, you are creating a funnel that directs people towards your content, products and services.

 By adding more online touchpoints, you are creating a funnel that directs people towards your content, products and services.
-Through your Google account, you can also add your business to Google maps, making it easier for your customers to find you.
+Through your Google account, you can also add your business to Google maps, making it easier to find you.

 4. Community building